-- That align with your goals.
+- That aligns with your goals.

 Create and Curate Engaging Content

-Now that you have a good idea of the above points it’s time to start creating content.
+Now that you have a good idea of the above points, it’s time to start creating content.

 Work on Your Timing

 Just like you wouldn’t post just for the sake of it, you shouldn’t post at random times.
-To get the most out of your strategy and have the maximum impact, you need to have a plan in place - and this all begins with a social media calendar.
+To get the most out of your strategy and have a maximum impact, you need to have a plan in place - and this all begins with a social media calendar.